monero-blackball/monero-blackball-site/README.md

 # Downloading our blackball databases

 We offer two blackball databases.
 One is light, small, and only contains recent RingCT (RCT) outputs.
 The other is a verbose database with as many bad outputs as possible.
+If you are worried about attacks on the network such as chain splits, check the dates to make sure they are recent.
+The RingCT Only database may be more effective, since it is smaller and can be updated more easily.

 ## RingCT Only

 [Direct download link](https://drive.google.com/uc?export=download&id=17nSNGKS36IR0EjsszAEZEBwJ2uXhH45r)

+This file contains outputs from the following:

+* Monero through 20 August 2018
+* Monerov6 (XMO, XMC) through 15 August 2018

 ## Verbose

 [Direct download link](https://drive.google.com/uc?export=download&id=1vMuH-bGUCeeSHVvr0CwivrP95CCA1zBF)

+This file contains outputs from the following:

+* Monero through 20 August 2018
+* Monerov6 (XMO, XMC) through 15 August 2018

 ## Instructions for Use

-Either file contains outputs from the following:

-* Monero through August 2018
-* Monerov6 (XMO, XMC) through August 2018

 Download the file and place it in the `.shared-ring-db` folder.
 You may need to overwrite the `data.mdb` file.